Oryzone/OryzoneBoilerplateBundle/Resources/doc/index.md

 ------------
 The installation process is really straightforward.
 It follows the Symfony2 bundle setup conventions, so if you ever installed any other bundle it will pretty easy for you to proceed.
 Otherwise, if this is the first time you try to install a bundle, don't be scared!
 We promise you will succeed at the first try!

 You've to follow only few steps (Scared?
-There are just 3 steps!)
+You need just 3 steps!)

   1. Download OryzoneBoilerplateBundle
   2. Configure the Autoloader